 In May 2014, the FASB issued ASU No. 2014-09, "Revenue from Contracts with Customers (Topic 606)," which is a comprehensive new revenue recognition model that requires a company to recognize revenue to depict the transfer of goods or services to a customer at an amount that reflects the consideration it expects to receive in exchange for those goods or services.
 The guidance in this ASU supersedes the revenue recognition requirements in Topic 605, "Revenue Recognition," and most industryspecific guidance.
-In May 2016, the FASB issued ASU 2016-12, "Revenue from Contracts with Customers (Topic 606): Narrow-Scope Improvements and Practical Expedients" ("ASU 2016-12"), which updated ASU 2014-09.
+In May 2016, the FASB issued ASU 2016-12, "Revenue from Contracts with Customers (Topic Narrow-Scope Improvements and Practical Expedients" ("ASU 2016-12"), which updated ASU 2014-09.
 ASU 2016-12 clarifies certain core recognition principles including collectability, sales tax presentation, noncash consideration, contract modifications and completed contracts at transition and disclosures no longer required if the full retrospective transition method is adopted.
 ASU 2014-09 and ASU 2016-12 are effective for annual reporting periods after December 15, 2017 and interim periods within those reporting periods, and are to be applied using either the modified retrospective or full retrospective transition methods, with early adoption permitted.
-The Company has reviewed its revenue sources and contracts within the scope of the ASU and based on its evaluation to date, does not anticipate this standard will have a material impact on its consolidated financial statements.
-The Company does not plan to early adopt the ASU and has not yet determined the transition method.
+The Company has reviewed its revenue sources and contracts within the scope of the ASU and based on its evaluation to date, does not anticipate this standard will have a material impact on its consolidated financial statements except for the expanded disclosure requirements.
+The Company will adopt this standard on January 1, 2018, as required, using the full retrospective method.